lklyne/lyleklyne.com/portfolio/_posts/2015-02-24-food-is-free.md

 #### Doodles
   I wanted the new logo to continue this tribute to organic growth but also to demonstrate that [Food is Free](https://www.facebook.com/foodisfree) had become a global movement.
-The organization had grown up, and therefore I felt a more polished and professional approach would best.
+The organization had grown up, and therefore I felt a more polished and professional approach would be best.
 I sought to create a monogram using leaves.

 <img src="../../../images/projects/fif/fif2.jpg" alt="Food is Free Previous Logo" data-action="zoom">